-In August 1990 in Nairobi the first substantive session of PrepCom took place.
-Maurice Strong presented his suggestions for NGO participation, which were prepared alongside the Centre from the inputs of the network of NGOs.
-Their most controversial element was the unresolved question of the right of access to diplomatic decision-making from the environmental movement.
-The strongest opposition to granting that right originated in some socialist countries (Linnér & Selin, 2013) and the G77, whom notwithstanding compromise when the idea of NGO participation grew in them.
-The last opposition was spearheaded by Tunisia, but it finally subsided when Decision 1/1 of the Preparatory Committee was issued which was the key that opened the participation to NGOs in Rio, albeit with restricting wording that it "represented a real step back from what NGOs had gradually been able to do in UN committees and working groups" (Willets, 1996) for they lost the right to issue statements as official conference documents.
-Notwithstanding the restrictive wording of Decision 1/1, NGO activity continued to flourish through the remaining PrepComs with a wider type of NGOs becoming involved.
+The first substantive PrepCom session for the 1992 conference took place in August 1990 in Nairobi.
+Maurice Strong, having been appointed as Secretary General for the 1992 conference, presented his suggestions for NGO participation.
+These suggestions were prepared based on input from the Centre for Our Common Future which also involved inputs from NGO networks including results from conferences that the NGOs themselves organized.
+The most controversial proposal from the environmental NGO movement was the guestion on the right of access to official decision-making.
+The strongest opposition to granting that right originated in countries under the influence of the Soviet Union and (Linnér & Selin, 2013) among G77 nations.
+The last opposition was voiced by Tunisia, but all opposition finally subsided when Decision 1/1 of the Preparatory Committee was issued and agreed to.
+This was the key that opened the participation to NGOs in what was later to be called the Rio process.
+Albeit the decision came with restricting wording that it "represented a real step-back from what NGOs had gradually been able to do in UN committees and working groups" (Willets, 1996).
+For instance, NGOs lost the right to issue statements as official conference documents.
+Notwithstanding the restrictive wording of Decision 1/1, NGOs continued to participate in ever growing numbers of during the remaining PrepComs with a wider type of NGOs becoming involved.

-The Rio Summit finally was a major one for there was witnessed an explosion of NGO activities and political interest.
-The member states presence during the summit rose to 172 nations being present, with 108 sending heads of state (Seyfang & Jordan, 2002).
-On the other hand, some 1,400 NGOs were officially registered with 18,000 representatives attending a parallel summit specifically for NGO participants.
+The Rio Summit in 1992 became a watershed event, It also witnessed an explosion of NGO activities with growing political interest.
+Participation on all levels was impressive: 172 member states participated with 108 sending heads of state (Seyfang & Jordan, 2002).
+Some 1,400 NGOs were officially registered with 18,000 representatives attending a parallel summit specifically for NGO participants.